rancher/elemental-toolkit/docs/dev.md

+# cOS-Toolkit Developer Documentation

 Welcome!

-The cOS Distribution is entirely built over GitHub.
+The cOS (containerized OS) distribution is entirely built over GitHub.
 You can check the pipelines in the `.github` folder to see how the process looks like.

 ## Repository layout